List of Smallville characters: Dr. Virgil Swann

 Christopher Reeve appears twice as Virgil Swann, a scientist who was able to translate the Kryptonian language.
 Swann first meets Clark in the season two episode "Rosetta", where he explains his team of scientists intercepted a message from space and were able to translate it based on a mathematical key which accompanied the transmission.
 Swann informs Clark his birth name is Kal-El, and that he comes from a planet called Krypton, destroyed just after he was sent to Earth.
 When Lionel begins piecing together the alien language on the Kawatche cave walls, and Clark's constant presence at the caves, he seeks out Swann for the answers in the season three episode "Legacy".
 Swann, though he denies knowing how to read the symbols in the caves, agrees to help Lionel when he correctly guesses Lionel is dying; how Swann helps Lionel is not made clear.
-In season four's "Sacred", it is revealed Swann died, but not before sending Clark the octagonal disk from Clark's ship, which had been missing since season three's "Legacy".
+In season four's "Sacred", it is revealed that Swann died, but not before sending Clark the octagonal disk from Clark's ship, which had been missing since season three's "Legacy".

 Gough and Millar always had intentions of bringing Christopher Reeve onto the show.
 When the pair learned Reeve enjoyed watching Smallville, Gough and Millar decided they were going to bring him on for season two.
-They had already crafted a character, Dr. Virgil Swann, they knew would reveal the truth about Krypton to Clark, and they decided Reeve would be perfect for the part.
+They had already crafted a character, Dr. Virgil Swann, who reveals the truth about Krypton to Clark, and they decided Reeve would be perfect for the part.
 According to Gough and Millar, it was "natural" for Reeve to be the one to educate Clark about his past, and help him see his future.
-As Gough describes it, the scene between Clark and Dr. Swann is a "passing of the torch" moment for the series.
+As Gough describes it, the scene between Clark and Swann is a "passing of the torch" moment for the series.
 Gough and Millar explain the importance of the character: "Dr. Swann provided the first tantalizing answers to the quest plaguing Clark for all of his young life.
 'Where am I from?'
 'What happened to my parents?'
 'Am I truly alone?"
 The creative team flew to New York to film Reeve's scenes since he used a wheelchair and required additional assistance when travelling.
 Although James Marshall directed the episode, for Reeve's scenes in New York the Smallville crew sent Greg Beeman as a stand-in director.
 Gough, Welling and Mat Beck travelled alongside Beeman to New York, where John Wells, who had previously lent his White House office on The West Wing to the Smallville crew for season one's "Hourglass", allowed the team to use the production offices from Third Watch for Reeve's scenes.